 The pay scale for wax technicians varies depending on the qualifications of the professional, the location, hours worked, type of business and state regulations.
 This will also depend on whether the technician works in a salon or as a freelancer.
-The Bureau of Labor Statistics have stated however, that medical estheticians typically earn between $20,000-$40,000 per year.
+The Bureau of Labor Statistics reports that medical estheticians, a group that includes wax technicians, typically earn $20,000-$40,000 per year.

 Requirements for a Wax Technician

-Research is the most important step to undertaken when you are beginning any new career.
-One of the essential things to consider are the legal requirements for becoming a wax technician.
-This includes conducting thorough research into important aspects such as licensing and certification to ensure you are covered and providing the best service to your clients as possible.
+Research is important when you are beginning any new career.
+Among the essential things to consider are the legal requirements for becoming a wax technician.
+This includes conducting thorough research into licensing and certification to ensure you are covered and providing the best service to your clients.
 This is going to change depending on your own personal circumstances, so make sure you are specific in your inquiries.
 This can be an overwhelming process, and it may determine the path that you choose to take, whether it be working within an established business, or starting your own business.
-It is always best to ensure that you have an adequate support system in place to help you understand the requirements of the profession moving forward such as online communities.
+It is always best to ensure that you have an adequate support system in place, such as joining an online community, to help you understand the requirements of the profession moving forward.

 Growing Your Career as a Wax Technician

-Generally speaking, it is a requirement for all wax technicians to receive industry-specific training before they can begin their career, either as a process within a larger course, or as a standalone course.
-Even when this is not required by individual state requirements, as a rapidly growing industry, it may be beneficial to expand your qualifications past those minimal requirements in the waxing field anyway.
+Wax technicians must have industry-specific training before they can begin their career, either as a process within a larger course, or as a standalone course.
+Even when this is not required by an individual state, as a rapidly growing industry it may be beneficial to expand your qualifications past the minimum requirements in the waxing field.
 This will not only boost your knowledge and skills as an artist, but also help you to attain work as you stand above the rest of your peers in your qualifications and help your job readiness.
 Networking communities and associations are another great method in which to grow as an artist.
 Industry-specific communities such as these offer insight into trade secrets, as well as provide opportunities to grow one’s business opportunities.
-These types of groups exist to allow industry-specific professionals to build one another up in a competitive world, creating a sense of community that come together to support one another in your day to day struggles and share in celebrating each other’s successes as industry professionals in the field of beauty.
+These groups exist to allow professionals to build one another up in a competitive world, creating a sense of community.